Vercel

 Competition

 Front-end developers can leverage a number of different tools to create their websites.
 For static websites with incremental updates, people will often use no-code website builders like Webflow or Squarespace.
 But for dynamic applications that are more complex, and require a developer to be able to more closely manage scaling, performance, and updates, web developers focus on front-end platforms instead.
+The market can be broadly categorized into front-end-centric deployment, traditional deployment, and hybrid deployment solutions.

 Business Model

 Vercel has both a freemium and an open-source business model.
 It monetizes by offering a hosted serverless platform for front-end applications.
-There are three key primary product categories:
+There are three key product categories:

 3. Enterprise: These are custom solutions and pricing for larger enterprises which is not public, but they provide companies with more cybersecurity features and advanced speed capabilities.